apache/cordova-contribute/create-reproduction.md

 ### Step 5: Creating and Submitting the Issue Ticket
 In the GitHub issue ticket, supply the link to the public repository.

-Later, the repository can be used as a "test" to confirm if the problem has been resolved in a future update in regards to the library that was faulty.
+Later, the repository can be used to test if the problem has been resolved in a future update in regards to the library that was faulty.